metalisx/metalisx/readme-monitor-quick-setup.txt

 MetalIsX

-1 Using the monitor application
+1 Quick setup for using the monitor application

 You need to follow the actions in this chapter for quickly enabling all functionality of the monitor application and